CBD Labeling Guidelines and Requirements

 A more expansive study, conducted by analytic chemistry lab Ellipses Analytics, found similarly disturbing results.
 This study involved thousands of CBD samples and found that 70% of CBD products were “highly contaminated” with some amount of lead, arsenic, herbicides, BPA or toxic mold.

 One company that shall remain nameless (pssst, it was Ananda Hemp) had CBD with levels of lead 100 times higher the EPA’s recommended limit for drinking water.
 To be fair, the company did argue that the findings were false.

 The point is that brand owners should be wary of what is in their products.
 Consumers, for their sake and yours, should be privy to the list of ingredients included in your CBD product.
-That said, let’s find out how to list the ingredients in your product.
+That said, let’s delve further into the CBD labeling guidelines to find out how to list the ingredients in your product.

-CBD Labeling Restrictions Differ Depending on the State
+CBD Labeling Regulations Differ Depending on the State

-The specific rules pertinent to the making of your label design may depend greatly on the state you’re operating out of.
+The specific CBD labeling regulations pertinent to the making of your label design may depend greatly on the state you’re operating out of.
 States with medical and recreational cannabis laws, understandably, have stricter laws regarding the presentation of the label.
 There are states, for example, that demand that the specific amount of THC and CBD be listed on the product’s label, even if that amount is 0%.
 Let’s take a look at the California’s policy to make matters more concrete.
-The legislature says that “if the cannabis product contains less than 2mg of the cannabinoid and labeled prior to testing, the content may be listed as ‘
+CBD labeling regulations state that “if the cannabis product contains less than 2mg of the cannabinoid and labeled prior to testing, the content may be listed as ‘